shadowaxe99/joker/joker/joker/README.md

 ## Usage/Running the Application

-To run Joker, execute the following command:
+To confront the Joker, execute the following command:

 ```shell
 python3 joker/src/main.py